Our Achievements

 National Level

-• Compared to previous years, a significant number of single women have now started being socially accepted, while the discriminatory traditional and conservative practices instigated on single women have notably declined, all because of continued advocacy and lobbying of WHR and its partners.
+• Compared to previous years, a significant number of single women have now started being socially accepted, while the discriminatory traditional and conservative practices instigated on single women have notably declined, all because of the continued advocacy and lobbying of WHR and its partners.

-• In cooperation with the Ministry for Women, Children and Senior Citizens, WHR was successfully able to push for criteria to be incorporated in the second amendment of the Regulation of Single Women Security Fund.
+• In cooperation with the Ministry for Women, Children and Senior Citizens, WHR was successfully able to push for criteria to be incorporated in the second amendment of the Regulation of the Single Women Security Fund.

-• WHR submitted point-wise suggestions to the Ministry of Law along with the Ministry of Home Affairs for the amendment of Social Security Act aimed at single women.
+• WHR submitted point-wise suggestions to the Ministry of Law along with the Ministry of Home Affairs for the amendment of the Social Security Act aimed at single women.

 The NAP 1325 and 1820 now incorporate issues of single women.